Links on Android Authority may earn us a commission. Learn more.

 Google Assistant wins this one hands-down.
 Not only is it native to Android, but you can also use it to control apps and phone settings.
 If you’re lucky enough to live in the right place, you can let Duplex relieve some of the burdens of phone conversations.

-While you can install either Assistant or Alexa on any phone, including Apple products, Alexa never has system-level control.
+While you can install either Assistant or Alexa on most phones, including Apple products, Alexa never has system-level control.
 It’s mostly just a way of managing your smart home and extending Amazon’s services beyond four walls.
 It’s indispensable if your house is full of Alexa speakers and accessories, but it can’t replace Assistant on Android or Siri on an iPhone.

 Alexa vs Google Assistant FAQs

-Activity on Assistant devices will influence the kinds of ads you’re targeted with elsewhere, since Google makes most of its revenue from advertising.
+Activity on on both platforms will influence the kinds of ads you’re targeted with elsewhere.
 Questions to Assistant are treated as if you’d entered them on Google Search, so if you ask about engagement rings, don’t be surprised to see wedding-themed ads the next time you open a web browser.
-At least a degree of ad-related data sharing is going with Amazon, but it’s unclear to what degree.